brysondev/OF-Install-Script/README.md

 # OF-Install-Script
 ![](https://openfortress.fun/media/logo.svg)

 Installs Open Fortress with relative ease.
-Windows 7+ only
+Windows 10+ only (Its possible for the script to work on windows below 10, but make sure powershell is up to date!)

 ### Instructions